kwertyops/byte-of-python/src/list_methods.md

 `reverse()->None`

-Calling the `reverse()` method modifies the list by reversing the order of the elements.
+The call `your_list.reverse()` modifies the list by reversing the order of the elements.

 ```python
 values = [3, 1, 4, 2, 8]